Blundell’s School, Tiverton, Devon

 The Prep school is a modern campus of red-brick buildings, completely redmodelled in recent years so that it feels modern and bright indoors.
 Facilities are great and the layout nice and spacious, with an ICT suite full of laptops, PCs and interactive whiteboards, as well as a brilliantly equipped food tech room.

-The head Andy Southgate has worked hard to encourage the academics, with enrichment afterschool sessions and by introducing Senior School staff teaching in the Prep School.
+The Head Master Andy Southgate has worked hard to encourage the academics, with enrichment afterschool sessions and by introducing Senior School staff teaching in the Prep School.
 But with 12 acres, outdoor learning is just as big here (indeed, many of the classrooms have a direct route out to playgrounds and playing fields) and kids are encouraged to try out as much as possible, both in and out of the classroom.
 There’s definitely a feeling of space and fresh air prevailing, with a pond and wildlife area to boot.
-Music, games, PE, drama, dance and art are also taught alongside the traditional academic subjects, as well as plenty of extra-curricular activities, like ballet, yoga and brass, so lots of stimulation for busy minds.
+Music, games, PE, drama, dance and art are also taught alongside the traditional academic subjects, as well as plenty of extra-curricular activities, like ballet, yoga, judo and brass, so lots of stimulation for busy minds.

 Over in Senior School, the architecture turns more dramatic, with beautiful and impressive Victorian buildings greeting you.
-Here, you can feel the significance of the school’s long history and the kids I saw were rocking their tweed and red jackets with pride.
+Here, you can feel the significance of the school’s long history and the kids I saw were rocking their tweed jackets with pride.

 The facilities match the grandeur, with a huge and studious library, while other spaces are more modern to match the subject.
-I met the Economics teacher for 5 minutes and had my mind blown by his passion for the subject (just for the records, I’m not planning a career change anytime soon).
+I met the Economics teacher for 5 minutes and had my mind blown by his passion for the subject (just for the record, I’m not planning a career change anytime soon).

 The Ondaatje Hall, a purpose-built theatre is a really impressive hub for creative arts and holds a series of musicals, plays, concerts and exhibitions throughout the year.